mkorovkin2/tandem-rep-mkorovkin/README.md

 Primary contributor: Michael Korovkin

 ***
+#### Abstract

+Tandem repeats are adjacent, repeated sequences in human DNA.
+They contribute to a variety of factors having to do with gene expression having to do with human morphological conditions.
+Each tandem repeat is defined by its numerical starting and ending position within the human genome, as well as its "copy number" (number of the copies of the given repeated DNA sequence).
+The "genotype" of an observed tandem repeat is defined by its copy number, reletive to its expected copy number.
+For example, a tandem repeat of genotype 0/0 would have a copy number identical to its expected copy number.
+A tandem repeat of genotype 0/1 would have a copy number which is larger by one half of a copy.
+A tandem repeat of genotype 1/1 would have a copy number which is larger than its reference copy number by one copy.
+The inverse applies to genotypes 0/-1 and -1/-1.

+This investigation was focused on developing a process to identify the genotype of large tandem repeats (> 1000 base pairs) through DNA read data.
+A dataset for each read length 100, 148, and 250 base pairs was assembled through a boostrapping method, based on real human genome data.
+The dataset contained data for each tandem repeat, specificying the following variables: tandem repeat ID, starting index, ending index, array length, number of read mappings inside the repeat's array, number of mappings on either flank sequence of the repeat's array, the copy number, and the repeat's pattern size.
+Seven real-life human DNA datasets were also used later in the experiment.

+The experiment's first step was to identify a trend between array length and the ratio of reads mapping inside the array, divided by the sum of the read mapings onto the repeat's flanks.
+For each read length, these relationships were established to be linear.
+Next, machine learning methods were implemented in order to classify tandem repeats as being either 0/0 or not 0/0.
+The methods investigated included: linear regression classification, k nearest neighbors, gradient boosted decision tree classification, and support vector machine classification.
+While classification accuracy was deemed to be important, false classification of 0/0 sequences as non-0/0 sequences was given great significance as well; thus, a balance between the two scores was found in the search for optimal classifiers.

+The most robust classification method was found to be a customized linear support vector classifier (with inputs of ratio and array length), with an alterred loss function which penalized false-positive classifications more so than false-negative classifications.
+This method yielded a precision of 0.95, a recall of 0.78, a specificity of 0.98, and a Matthew Correlation Coefficient of 0.78; the false positive rate was 0.02 and the false negative rate was 0.22.
+Further methods, including logistic regression and kernel support vector classifiers, are currently being investigated in order to further minimize the false positive and false negative rates.

+***
 #### Project Prompts
 1. How different must "critical ratios" (read count inside array divided by read count on flanks) be in order to statistically conclude whether the tandem repeat's